ByteProject/Puny-BuildTools/README.md

 ./all.sh
 ```

 and it will build all supported targets at once.
 To be more precise, it is configured to build all targets at once that support Z-machine version 5, which means you get 17 disk images for 19 classic computer systems.
 The whole build process takes only a few seconds.
-You can edit the `all.sh` script of course to suite your needs, for example to activate the deprecated z3 targets.
+You can edit the `all.sh` script of course to suite your needs.
 That's why the script is placed locally in your project's root folder, so you may alter it based on the project's scope.
+In case you want it to build the deprecated targets as well, run it with the `-d` switch, like this `./all.sh -d`.
+Deprecated targets are only available if targeting Z-machine version 3, so if you build your project for Z-machine 5, these are skipped anyway.

 There is one more thing to know.
 You probably noticed the `Resources` folder that has been created when you initiated the project directory.
 Puny CLI will look into this folder upon building a target.
 When it finds a pixel artwork with the right format in it, Puny CLI will build a disk image for you with a proper loading screen.
 Not all targets support loading screens, but many targets do.
 If you look into the `Resources` folder, you'll find `pixel_guide.txt`, which explains in detail how to create the pixel artworks for all supported systems.